LCAS/camera_lidar_humble/README.md

 - `total_rings`: Many LiDARs don't publish the number of rings.
 Here you have to specify how many rings your LiDAR has.
 - `rings_to_use`: Since you would like to reduce the computational work or try with different conditions, here you have to specify how many rings should the algorithm use.

+---

+## **NOTES**

+Ensure that the necessary camera and LiDAR topics are active before launching the node.

+---

 ## **Requisites**

 - **UBUNTU 22.04**
 - **CUDA capable GPU and CUDA drivers**
 - **ROS2 Humble Hawksbill**

+---

 ## **Installation and usage**